-Select your practice field(s).
-There is no limit on how many you can select.
+Select your practice field.
 You will also need to add your Practice Area Description (PAD).
 This should consist of no more than 15 words.

-Panel location You may need to meet with your assessment panel to discuss your application.
+You may need to meet with your assessment panel to discuss your application.
 Select the location that is most convenient for you.

 Panel location --None- --None- Wellington Auckland Christchurch No preference